placibo/Android/README.md

 # Android
-This repository will keep new apk's and there espective src codes
+This repository will keep new apk's and there respective src codes